-Below are frequently asked questions about loan options for small business impacted by COVID-19.
-With more specific questions, please visit sba.gov/coronavirus, contact your lender, or email the Curtis office HERE.
+Below are frequently asked questions about loan options for small businesses impacted by COVID-19.
+With more specific questions, please visit sba.gov/coronavirus, contact your lender, or submit your question to the Curtis office HERE.

 Is your small business struggling due to the recent coronavirus epidemic?

 Your business may be eligible for a new Paycheck Protection Loan.
 This 4% interest rate loan is 100% guaranteed by the SBA.

 Who is eligible?

 Businesses and 501(c)(3)s with less than 500 employees.